-Of course, the commission will always be necessary, but the most prosperous affiliate programs are the ones where there is excellent communication between the merchant and the affiliates.
+Of course, the commission will always be necessary, but the most successful affiliate programs are the ones where there is excellent communication between the merchant and the affiliates.
 Do you have any ideas as to what your customers want?
-If yes, let your affiliates know, they might apply and expand that knowledge in a way you have never thought of.
+If yes, let your mates know; they might apply and expand that knowledge in a way you have never thought of.

 Pay your affiliates!

 Never cancel commissions haphazardly.
-Its really simple logic- your affiliates have brought you sales- pay them.
+Its straightforward logic- your affiliates have brought you sales- pay them.

 Understandably, there might be complications, but you have to be considerate.
-Your affiliates have put in time and money into generating sales for you- its worth your time to brainstorm about a solution to an issue, instead of outrightly canceling their commissions without a second thought.
+Your affiliates have put in time and money into generating sales for you- its worth your time to brainstorm about a solution to an issue instead of outrightly cancelling their commissions without a second thought.

-If the problem is ‘canceled orders’ for instance, try to look at where the cancellations emanate from:
+If the problem is ‘cancelled orders’ for instance, try to look at where the cancellations emanate from:

-If it is all from one affiliate, you will have to consider an offense like fraud and take the necessary action.
-However, it might just be something as little as the affiliate poorly describing a product.
+If it is all from one affiliate, you will have to consider an offence like fraud and take the necessary action.
+However, it might just be something as little as the companion poorly describing a product.

 Again, this all boils down to communication.
-You can quickly fix this problem through proper communication with the affiliate.
+You can quickly fix this problem through proper contact with the affiliate.
 The result is that you solve your issue without taking harsh actions.

 You keep your sales away from that affiliate and possibly even generate more sales simply because you took the time to resolve the problem rather than just dropping the ball.
 Come to think of it, and it’s like killing two birds with one stone!

 *What if the returns are across the board?
 That could mean the issue is on your site.
-Communicate with your affiliates and know what they think about it.
+Please communicate with your affiliates and know what they think about it.
 There might be a few modifications you can make that will have significant influence across the entirety of your business.

-The worst-case scenario is that it is simply the nature of the business and cannot be worked on, even by site changes.
+The worst-case scenario is that it is merely the business’s nature and cannot be worked on, even by site changes.
 You will probably have to modify your commissions correspondingly.
 For instance, drop the overall commission if need be, but put up an offer on the returns.

 Pay a lesser percentage on the returns since the sale did not happen- but ensure that you at least pay something.
-Now think about it, you have gained a new customer that you can add to your email campaign.
+Now think about it, you have gained a new customer to add to your email campaign.
 It’s worth something to you.

-If your stats analysis is good, this should be a walk in the park for you.
-Although you cannot please everybody, the simple fact that you put time into seeking a solution other than just wiping off your affiliate’s earnings will be greatly appreciated.
+If your stats analysis is right, this should be a walk in the park for you.
+Although you cannot please everybody, the simple fact that you put time into seeking a solution other than just wiping off your affiliate’s earnings will be much appreciated.

-How Not to Screw It Up Affiliate Marketing.
+How Not to Screw It Up Affiliate Marketing?
 Many people dread the entire idea of affiliate marketing and are often scared that they might screw it up.
 With these quick-fire tips, you’ll do just fine.
-Ensure to be as honest as you can about your product and service, build solid strategies for your affiliate marketing, and watch it take a positive turn right before your eyes.
+Ensure you can be as honest about your product and service, build concrete strategies for your affiliate marketing, and watch it take a positive turn right before your eyes.